astropy/astropy/docs/coordinates/skycoord.rst

 classes that are built in to astropy are `~astropy.coordinates.ICRS`, `~astropy.coordinates.FK5`, `~astropy.coordinates.FK4`, `~astropy.coordinates.FK4NoETerms`, `~astropy.coordinates.Galactic`, and
-`~astropy.coordinates.AltAz`.
+`~astropy.coordinates.Horizontal`.
 The string aliases are simply lower-case versions of the class name.

 If the frame is not supplied then you will see a special ``ICRS``